 HarperDB was founded because of the all too common need to ingest and analyze any volume of structured, semi-structured, and unstructured data.
 The HarperDB Dynamic Schema adjusts to changing data structures as they are ingested.
 This allows the database to cope with a constantly changing data model, without the need for developer or DBA interaction, something that standard relational databases are incapable of handling.

-The HarperDB difference is made possible by our Exploded Data Model which allows developers to ingest and access their data with either SQL or NoSQL.
+The HarperDB difference is made possible by our unique storage algorithm which allows developers to ingest and access their data with either SQL or NoSQL.
 This means that high volumes of unstructured data can be ingested via NoSQL into multiple different tables without duplicating any data, but then queried via SQL using standard join operations.
 This was thought to be impossible in a single-model database until HarperDB was launched.
 HarperDB bridges the gap between relational and NoSQL databases, giving developers “the best of both worlds.”
 Something I’ve heard from countless HarperDB customers, partners, and users.